 Welcome to 55 Fathoms Publishing, the book publishing partner to Orca, A Literary Journal.
-We are open for queries for both fiction and nonfiction works.
+We will reopen for queries for fiction and nonfiction works in July.
 Please see the submission guidelines below for detailed information.

 Although we are a new book publisher, our staff has many years of experience in publishing.
 We understand what it takes to bring a book to fruition, from editing and cover design, to marketing and distribution.
 We are committed to working with our writers to achieve a successful book launch and publication run.